swails/blog/docs/software-development-architecture/main.md

 Having a centralized Auth Provider is critical to scaling an organization.
 While a company may start out by employing a small handful of services, those few services quickly grows.
 Without a centralized Auth Provider, each application will need to maintain its own internal list of users making it effectively impossible to implement security standards surrounding multifactor authentication and strength of password.

-Any tool you onboard into your organization should integrate using some standardized Auth mechanism, like SAML 2.0, to your centralized Auth Provider.
+*Every* tool you onboard into your organization should integrate using some standardized Auth mechanism, like SAML 2.0, to your centralized Auth Provider.
 This is a feature known as "Single Sign-On", or SSO – that is you are able to sign into every company service or system with a single account.
+I would go so far as to exclude any tool that does not offer such integration from consideration altogether.

 ### Recommendation